 Payout.
 Prior to making a performance share payment following expiration of the performance period, the Committee will certify in writing the level of achievement of the applicable performance objective(s) and the amount of payments to be made to each participant.
 Performance will be measured against the performance targets, and the Committee will determine what portion of a performance shares award is earned based on the established methodology, up to the stated maximum limit.
 A participant will receive an amount equal to the fair market value of one share of common stock for each performance share earned.
-Fair market value means the closing price of the Company's common stock are then principally listed or quoted; provided, however, that the Committee may adopt any criterion for the determination of such fair market value as it may determine to be appropriate.
+Fair market value means the closing price of the Company's common stock as reported on the New York Stock Exchange or such other stock exchange or quotation system on which the shares of the Company's common stock are then principally listed or quoted; provided, however, that the Committee may adopt any criterion for the determination of such fair market value as it may determine to be appropriate.